Control a simulated vehicle with WASD keys

 Play a game where a dog catches sticks

-Play a physics-based vehicle simulation using WASD controls
+Play web-based vehicle physics simulations using WASD controls

 This is a vehicle physics simulation built using the PlayCanvas HTML5 game engine.
 It allows users to control a simulated vehicle using the WASD keys, providing a real-time interactive experience.
 The simulation leverages PlayCanvas's powerful 3D capabilities and physics engine to deliver a realistic driving experience directly in a web browser.